codinghare5/sensory-processing-checklist/about/algorithms.md

           <div class="row row-cols-auto justify-content-center">
             {% for opt in  questionOptions %}
               //code to generate button/checkboxes
-              // name of all buttons/checkboxes should {{questionName}}
+              //id for checkboxes: senseid-catindex-questionindex-opt.id
-              //        Same as the id in the fieldset.
+              // checkboxes should have an attribute of btn_label="{{opt.id}}"
-              //        Then the name can be used to grab the fieldset and thus the
+              // Then questionName should be equal to this.id - this.btn_label
-              //            rest of the buttons
+              // and you can get the questionwrapper from questionName.
             {% endfor %}
           </div>
         </fieldset>